MTES-MCT/ecobalyse-data/README.md

     "exchanges": [
       {
         "activity": {
-          "activity": "Cow milk, organic, system number 1, at farm gate {FR} U", "database": "Agribalyse 3.2"
+          "activityName": "Cow milk, organic, system number 1, at farm gate {FR} U" },
-        },
         "amount": 0.2
       },
       {
         "activity": {
-          "activity": "Cow milk, organic, system number 2, at farm gate {FR} U", "database": "Agribalyse 3.2"
+          "activityName": "Cow milk, organic, system number 2, at farm gate {FR} U" },
-        },
         "amount": 0.2
       },
       {
         "activity": {
-          "activity": "Cow milk, organic, system number 3, at farm gate {FR} U", "database": "Agribalyse 3.2"
+          "activityName": "Cow milk, organic, system number 3, at farm gate {FR} U" },
-        },
         "amount": 0.2
       },
       {
         "activity": {
-          "activity": "Cow milk, organic, system number 4, at farm gate {FR} U", "database": "Agribalyse 3.2"
+          "activityName": "Cow milk, organic, system number 4, at farm gate {FR} U" },
-        },
         "amount": 0.2
       },
       {
         "activity": {
-          "activity": "Cow milk, organic, system number 5, at farm gate {FR} U", "database": "Agribalyse 3.2"
+          "activityName": "Cow milk, organic, system number 5, at farm gate {FR} U" },
-        },
         "amount": 0.2
       }
     ],
     "id": "2bf307e8-8cb0-400b-a4f1-cf615d9e96f4",
+    "location": "FR",
-    "newName": "Cow milk, organic, national average, at farm gate FR U" },
+    "newName": "Cow milk, organic, national average, at farm gate FR U" }
 ```

 #### Creating an LCA process from an existing one

 Here below we create a modified wheat flour by replacing the conventional wheat
 with organic wheat, by digging just one level inside the existing wheat flour
-in Agribalyse, and by giving it the specified new name (with an appended `,
+in Agribalyse, and by giving it the specified new name.
-constructed by Ecobalyse`.
 (LCA processes are like giant trees where we can
-replace a process ay any level.
+replace a process at any level).

 ```
  {